4d/docs/website/translated_docs/pt/API/DataclassClass.md

 #### Exemplo 1

 ```4d
-$salary:=ds.Employee.salary //returns the salary attribute in the Employee dataclass
+$salary:=ds.
+Employee.salary //returns the salary attribute in the Employee dataclass
-$compCity:=ds.Company["city"] //returns the city attribute in the Company dataclass
+$compCity:=ds.
+Company["city"] //returns the city attribute in the Company dataclass
 ```